 QUORUM

-The quorum at the Annual or Special General Meeting shall be fifteen financial members.
+The quorum at the Annual or Special General Meeting shall be fifteen voting members.

-The quorum at Committee meetings shall be five Officers.

 If a quorum is not met within 30 minutes of the scheduled start time, the meeting will be adjourned to a day and time set by the meeting Chair.

 If no quorum is met after 15 minutes of the scheduled start of the further meeting, the Members present are deemed to constitute a valid quorum.

+HONORARIUMS

 All Club Officers shall be given a token honorarium for their services, in the form of free membership for the year following their services, plus kayak storage for the year following their services (subject to availability).

 FUNDS

 All payments from Club funds shall be authorised by any two of three Officers that the Committee shall depute for that purpose.